callumlocke/trip/README.md

 #### 2. create a `tripfile.js` at the root of your project

-Simply export functions.
+Export some functions.
 These are your tasks.
-Follow the standard Node pattern: take a `done` callback, and call it when you're done.
-(Pass an error as the first argument to indicate your task failed.)
+Follow the usual Node pattern: take a `done` callback, and call it when you're done.
+(And pass it an error if something went wrong.).

 ```js
 exports.greet = function (done) {